dottostack/dotto.x/packages/dotto.x/README.md

 <img align="right" src="https://raw.githubusercontent.com/dottostack/dotto.x/main/logo.png" width="200px" alt="dotto.x - lightweight state manager">

-A tiny state manager for **React** and vanilla JS. (other frameworks in future) point changes
+Dotto.x — is a tiny state manager for **React**, **Svelte**, and Vanilla JS.
+Other frameworks in the future.

 - **Lightweight.** Core less than 135 bytes (minified and gzipped).
 Zero dependencies.
-- **Easy but strong.** Simple working principe without magic, but with all features from big state managers.
+- **Easy but strong.** Simple working principle without magic, but with all features from big state managers.
-- **Deep observable and fast.** You can subscribe and follow pinpoint changes without thinking about multiple re-renders.
+- **Deep observable.** You can subscribe and follow pinpoint changes without thinking about multiple re-renders and memoization.
 - **Strong plugin system.** With plugins, you can enhance your store.
 Logging, undoing changes, connecting **Redux-devtools**, and anything else.
-- **Tree Shakable.** All project splited by small modules.
+- **Tree Shakable.** All library is split into small modules.
-- **Very strong TypeScript support.**
+- **Strong TypeScript support.**
 <hr>
 <br>
 <p align="center">